marctrem/usbarmory-wiki-fork/Benchmarks.md

 Production runs (batch numbers 1315, 4115, 0416, 3516) mounting the consumer version (i.MX535, P/N MCIMX535DVV1C) are officially advertised with a clock of 1 GHz.

-Production runs (batch number 4817) mounting the industrial version (i.MX537, P/N MCIMX537CVV8C) are officially advertised with a clock of 800 MHz.
+Production runs (batch numbers 4817, 1518) mounting the industrial version (i.MX537, P/N MCIMX537CVV8C) are officially advertised with a clock of 800 MHz.

 #### nbench